aolney/ct-modular-book/docs/14-krell.md

 The Krell patch, shown in Figure \@ref(fig:krell-performance), was publicly released  by [Todd Barton](https://toddbarton.com/) in 2012.^[Based on the release date of the [performance video](https://vimeo.com/48382205) and [walkthrough video](https://vimeo.com/48466272).]
 The name "Krell" is an homage to the 1956 sci-fi film [*Forbidden Planet*](https://en.wikipedia.org/wiki/Forbidden_Planet), which was the first film to use an electronic score.
 In the film, human explorers encounter strange forces on the planet of an ancient extinct alien race, called the Krell.
-The film was scored by [Bebe and Louis Barron](https://en.wikipedia.org/wiki/Bebe_and_Louis_Barron) who were early electronic music pioneers inspired by [cybernetics](https://en.wikipedia.org/wiki/Cybernetics), a precusor to artificial intelligence.
+The film was scored by [Bebe and Louis Barron](https://en.wikipedia.org/wiki/Bebe_and_Louis_Barron) who were early electronic music pioneers inspired by [cybernetics](https://en.wikipedia.org/wiki/Cybernetics), a precursor to artificial intelligence.
 Louis Barron created much of his own equipment, including synthesizer circuits used to generate sound, such as ring modulators.
 The sounds were recorded onto tape for mixing, adding effects, and preservation, as the circuits themselves burned out quickly.
 The Barron's work on film sound effects led to their work on *Forbidden Planet*.